-We have two major types of third-party partners: Technology Partners, where we work closely with industry leaders who drive key industry trends and mandates, and Business Partners, where we either embed technology in ACI products or jointly market solutions that include the products of other companies.
+We have two major types of third-party partners: technology partners, where we work closely with industry leaders who drive key industry trends and mandates, and business partners, where we either embed technology in ACI products or jointly market solutions that include the products of other companies.

 Technology partners help us add value to our solutions, stay abreast of current market conditions and industry developments such as standards.
 Technology partner organizations include Diebold, NCR, Wincor-Nixdorf, VISA, MasterCard and S.W.I.F.T.
-In addition ACI has membership in or participates in the relevant committees of a number of industry associations, such as the International Organization for Standardization ("ISO"), Interactive Financial eXchange Forum ("IFX"), UK Cards Association and the PCI Security Standards Council.
+In addition ACI has membership in or participates in the relevant committees of a number of industry associations, such as the International Organization for Standardization ("ISO"), Interactive Financial eXchange Forum ("IFX"), International Payments Framework Association ("IPFA"), UK Cards Association and the PCI Security Standards Council.

 Business partner relationships extend our product portfolio, improve our ability to get our solutions to market and enhance our ability to deliver market-leading solutions.
 We share revenues with these business partners based on a number of factors related to overall value contribution in the delivery of our joint solution.
-The agreements with business partners include joint marketing and traditional OEM relationships.
+The agreements with business partners include joint marketing and traditional original equipment manufacturer ("OEM") relationships.
 These agreements generally grant ACI the right to create an integrated solution that we distribute or represent on a worldwide basis and have a term of several years.